MMV-Lab/mmv_h4tracks/README.md

 #### Automatic instance segmentation

-(...)
+To start automatic segmentation, a model must first be selected (default is ??).
+Automatic segmentation can then be started via "Run Segmentation".
+The "Preview" option offers the possibility of automatically segmenting the first 5 frames first in order to obtain an estimate of the expected results, as the computation - depending on the data and hardware - can be time-consuming.

 ##### Custom models

-The plugin supports loading custom Cellpose models.
+The plugin supports adding custom Cellpose models.
+To do so, simply click on "Add custom Cellpose model", enter a name to be displayed, select the model path and pass the required parameters.
+Click [here](https://cellpose.readthedocs.io/en/latest/api.html#id0) for more information about the parameters.

 To train your own Cellpose model, [this](https://cellpose.readthedocs.io/en/latest/train.html) might be helpful.
 In future versions, we plan to support fine-tuning of Cellpose models within the plugin.

 #### Manual curation

+We provide different options to correct the automatic segmentation:

+- `Remove cell` - Click on a cell to remove it.
 Be aware that removing a cell cuts the track the cell is on.
-Resulting tracks shorter than two timesteps will be removed

-(...)
+- `Next free ID` - Loads the next free label ID, then a false negative cell can be manually annotated using the paint mode.
+- `Select ID` - Click on a cell to load its ID, then this cell can be corrected manually using the paint mode.
+- `Merge cell` - Click on 2 different fragments of the same cell to harmonize their ID.
+Note: This has no effect on the annotation itself.
+- `Separate` - Click on a cell to assign a new ID to it.

 ### Tracking

-The plugin supports both coordinate-based and overlap-based tracking.
+The plugin supports both coordinate-based (LAP) and overlap-based tracking.
 Overlap-based tracking requires more computation, but can also be used in particularly complicated data for individual cells.
 In our experience, coordinate-based tracking has proven itself in cases with reliable segmentation.
 Overlap-based tracking serves as a useful complement in cases where the segmentation is not of sufficient quality.

-(...)
+If necessary, overlap-based tracking can also be used for single cells.
+To do this, simply click on the cell after clicking the button.

 #### Manual curation

-(...)
+To correct tracks, the plugin allows you to link or unlink them.
+For both options, first click on the corresponding button and then on the cell in the respective frame.
+The action must then be confirmed using the previously clicked button, which now displays "confirm".

+To unlink, all you need to do is click on the cell in the first and last frame.
+So if the cell is tracked from frame 1-100 and the track between frames 1-10 is to be deleted, it is sufficient to click on the cell in frames 1 and 10.
+If the track is to be deleted between frames 40-60, it is sufficient to click in frames 40 and 60.
+In this scenario, the rest of the track is then split, i.e. once into a track from frame 1-40 and once into a track from frame 60-100.

+In contrast, to link cells, the corresponding cell in each frame must be clicked.
+This must be done for all frames, so the track must be gapless.

 ### Analysis